thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

   </figcaption>
 </figure>

-Adjusting lightness can also seem to pull the hue out of the color because the hue is gradually overwhelmed by the black and white tints.
+Adjusting lightness can also seem to pull the hue out of the color because the hue is overwhelmed by black and white, but you can’t get anything approaching a neutral grey that way.

 <figure>
   <color-bar numswatches="16" class="hsl hue" style="--l: 0%"></color-bar>